livepeer/go-livepeer/doc/networking.md

 ### gRPC `MonitorMaxFloat`: `MaxFloatReq` -> stream `MaxFloatUpdate`

-`MonitorMaxFloat` is a server-side streming RPC method that is called by an Orchestrator to receive max float updates for a sender.
+`MonitorMaxFloat` is a server-side streaming RPC method that is called by an Orchestrator to receive max float updates for a sender.
 The stream will remain open until either the client or the server closes the stream or connection.

 The request follows the same format as the `MaxFloat` method: